 If your hermit crab is dead, then it will look very different from a living one.
 The most obvious difference is that it won’t move.
 If you see your crab moving in its vivarium, then you know that it’s alive.
 Below are some of the signs of a dead hermit crab:

 If your hermit crab smells bad, then it is most likely dead.
-The majority of times that there is a foul odor, it means that the hermit crab has passed on from this world.
-A dead hermit crab will have a rotten smell coming from its body and shell.
+The majority of times that there is a foul odor, it means that the hermit crab has died.
+A dead hermit crab produces a rotten smell.
 Most people say that a dead hermit crab smells like rotten fish.
 So, be keen on the odor that comes from the crabitat.